Hungary–Israel relations: 21st century

 In September 2024, amid reports of exploding pagers and walkie-talkies in Lebanon, early investigations revealed the devices used were not manufactured by the Tavisa-freed company, Gold Apollo, but manufactured by a Budapest-based company licensed to reuse the Gold Apollo name.

 In April 2025, Israeli Prime Minister Benjamin Netanyahu visited Budapest, despite the International Criminal Court's arrest warrant for Netanyahu for alleged war crimes and crimes against humanity in the Gaza Strip.
-Orbàn announced that Hungary would be withdrawing from the ICC due to its attempted prosecution of Israeli officials.
+Orbán announced that Hungary would be withdrawing from the ICC due to its attempted prosecution of Israeli officials.

 In July 2025, Hungary banned Irish rap trio Kneecap for three years ahead of festival, citing national security threat over support for Hamas and Hezbollah.

 Trade

 Israel and Hungary trade is also influenced by the EU - Israel Free Trade Agreement from 1995.